adrianojoaa-crypto/FM_demodulator_SDR/README.md

 # FM_demodulator-SDR-
-A repository where for a personal project where where I demodulate a sampled signal using digital filters and generate an audible file as output
+A repository for files of a personal project where where I demodulate a sampled signal using digital filters and generate an audible file as output.
+Code is in python.